visualjeff/emailSinkScripts/README.md

-restore_data.sh - Imports server data for all environments from most recent backup. finishUpdate.sh	- After a server update this script is used to re-import the data. startup_clients.sh - Starts up the cheezymailclient for all environments. startup_servers.sh Starts up the haraka-couchdb containers for all environments. update_client_only.sh -	Updates	the cheezymailclient containers	with a new image. update_server_only.sh -	Updates	the haraka-couchdb containers with a new image.
+restore_data.sh - Imports server data for all environments from most recent backup. finishUpdate.sh	- After a server update this script is used to re-import the data. startup_clients.sh - Starts up the cheezymailclient for all environments. startup_servers.sh - Starts up the haraka-couchdb containers for all environments. shutdown_clients.sh - Shutdown the clients shutdown_servers.sh - Backs up servers then shutdown the servers update_client_only.sh -	Updates	the cheezymailclient containers	with a new image. update_server_only.sh -	Updates	the haraka-couchdb containers with a new image.